UMCarpentries/intro-curriculum-python/_episodes/02-unix-shell.md

 awesome_violin_plot.jpg
 gapminder_1997.csv
 gapminder_data.csv
-gdp_population.R
+gdp_population.ipynb
 ```
 {: .output}

 Is it what you expect?
-Are the files you made in the R plotting lesson there?
+Are the files you made in the Python plotting lesson there?

 Now let's move back _up_ the directory tree.
 First, let's try this command: